Medical Editor: John P. Cunha, DO, FACOEP

-Tranxene (clorazepate dipotassium) is a benzodiazepine used to treat anxiety, seizure disorders and alcohol withdrawal symptoms.
-Tranxene is available in a generic form termed clorazepate.
-Common side effects include dizziness, tired, blurry vision, insomnia, nausea, and amnesia and muscle weakness.
+Tranxene (clorazepate dipotassium) is a benzodiazepine used to treat anxiety, seizure disorders, and alcohol withdrawal symptoms.
+Tranxene is available in a generic form.
+Common side effects of Tranxene include:

 Tranxene (clorazepate dipotassium) is available in strengths of 3.75, 7.5 and 15 mg tablets.
 The starting dose is usually 30mg but may vary according to the type of problem treated; doctors should prescribe the dose.
-Serious side effects include confusion, depression, suicide ideation, muscle tremors, dependence and urinary problems.
-Pregnant or breast-feeding women should either stop or do not start using Tranxene due to potential harm to the fetus or infant.
+Tranxene may interact with alcohol, barbiturates, MAO inhibitors, medicines to treat psychiatric disorders, narcotics, or antidepressants.
+Tell your doctor all medications and supplements you use.
+Pregnant or breastfeeding women should either stop or do not start using Tranxene due to potential harm to the fetus or infant.
 The drug is not recommended for use in patients less than 9 years of age.

 Our Tranxene Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.